zachhollow/zachhollow/README.md

 Thank you for visiting my GitHub profile!

 - 🔭 I’m currently working on a landing web page for a lawyer and a full-stack web app using RSS feeds
-- 🌱 I’m learning ASP.Net Core
+- 🌱 I’m learning ASP.Net Core and studying for the Azure Developer Associate certification.
 - 🤝 I’m looking to collaborate on full-stack projects.
 My experience is mostly back-end
 - 📫 How to reach me: zholloway10@outlook.com